 Uncoated “regular” soda lime glass (and clear acrylic) reflects about 8% of light in total (4% off each side).
-The glass itself absorbs another 2% or more of light.
+The glass itself absorbs another ~2% or more of light.
 But the absorption is not uniform across the visible spectrum.
 Iron oxides naturally present in silica, the main ingredient of soda lime glass, is responsible for its green tint.
 This is most visible when looking at the edges of float glass.
 Low iron glass is manufactured from silica with very low iron content.
-This makes the glass almost completely neutral in color and light absorption is reduced to about 0.5% or less.
-Clear acrylic has the advantage of having absolutely no color tint and absorbing virtually no light at all.
+This makes the glass almost completely neutral in colour and light absorption is reduced to about 0.5% or less.
+Clear acrylic has the advantage of having absolutely no colour tint and absorbing virtually no light at all.

 To increase the transparency of glass still further, we need something else to reduce surface reflections—anti-reflection (AR) coatings.

 Initially developed in 1935 for optical lenses, AR coatings are widely used today in many applications.
 They are very effective when applied in multiple thin layers of metal oxides, by sputter deposition (what almost everyone does today) or by dipping (Sol-gel process used by Schott).
-The coatings reduces surface reflections by taking advantage of the phenomenon of destructive interference to cancel out the reflecting rays of light, therefore increasing the amount of transmitted light.
+The coatings reduce surface reflections by taking advantage of the phenomenon of destructive interference to cancel out the reflecting rays of light, therefore increasing the amount of transmitted light.
 A simple explanation is the light reflected from the surface of the coating will meet the light reflected from the surface of the glass and be exactly out of phase, cancelling each other.
-And since the law of conservation of energy states that energy cannot be destroyed (or created), the reflected light energy that cancelled out must therefore be transmitted through the glass, and so increasing the transmitted light and making the glass seem more transparent.
+And since the law of conservation of energy states that energy cannot be destroyed (or created), the reflected light energy that cancelled out must, therefore, be transmitted through the glass, and so increasing the transmitted light and making the glass seem more transparent.
 The most effective coatings can reduce reflections to less than 1% in total.
-The difference is tremendous when compared to regular glass, as seen in these specifier frames—there appears to be nothing in the center of the frame.
+The difference is tremendous when compared to regular glass, as seen in these specifier frames—there appears to be nothing in the centre of the frame.
 These comparison samples get a lot of finger poking from everyone I show them to, really neat stuff.

 Among the companies producing and selling AR coated picture framing glazing, Tru Vue is perhaps the best-known among framers.
 Notably, they are currently the only company that makes anti-reflective coated acrylic.
 Groglass is an exciting newcomer with a strong focus on picture framing glazing.
-They make the Artglass line of AR glass and promises an AR acrylic some time in the future.
+They make the Artglass line of AR glass and promises an AR acrylic sometime in the future.
 I am excited to see how it compares to Tru Vue’s Optium Museum Acrylic.
-At the point of writing I have received glass samples from Tru Vue and Groglass, via their marketing programs, which anyone can request free samples from.
+At the point of writing, I have received glass samples from Tru Vue and Groglass, via their marketing programs, which anyone can request free samples from.
 Other AR glass products of interest are Schott Mirogard, Guardian Brilliance, Flabeg Picture Glass, HY-TECH-GLASS LUXAR and Saint Gobain SSG VISION-LITE.
 Some of these glasses are re-branded and sold under different names.
 Some have come and gone like Claryl.
 I have not managed to procure samples of these glasses yet and will update this article when I do.